 You shouldn’t!
 You should think about Critical Rating.
 The other elements of Critical Chance should not be a factor when determining the ideal amount of Critical Rating.

 Our baseline Critical Chance should be 11% inclusive of companion and class buffs.
 Next, you should be maximizing your PriStat.
 You are primarily doing this as it increases your Bonus Damage; the impact to Critical Chance is rarely a consideration.
 For example, you would always prefer a Reflex 34 armoring over a Reflex 31 armoring because it is more Aim.
 This increase in Aim also contributes slightly more to Critical Chance as well.
 Said another way, you would never not make this trade off because your Critical Chance was too high!

 Thus, we only have to consider our Critical Rating.
 You may want 100 Critical Rating for ~2% more Critical Chance or 325 Critical Rating for ~6% more Critical Chance.
 The important thing is that you are now focused on the right way to think about Critical Chance and Critical Rating.

-Oofalong is a well known theorycrafter from the <Chosen> guild on POT5 server and has contributed immensely to both the theorycrafting community on the SWTOR official forums and also on mmo-mechanics.com.
-This is a first of a series of article on basic theorycrafting and SWTOR game mechanics he plans to publish on dulfy.net
+Oofalong is a well known theorycrafter from <The Chandrian> guild on the of The Shadowlands server and has contributed immensely to both the theorycrafting community on the SWTOR official forums and previously on mmo-mechanics.com.
+He aspires to help others understand the game’s mechanics and bring civility to SWTOR forums everywhere.